gavD/step-by-step-web-apps-with-lithium-php/_posts/2010-10-19-querying-models.markdown

 We've built a complete application, but that's far from the whole story!
 We've glossed over a lot of topics, so let's delve into them a bit further!

-Lithium's models have a fair amount of reasonably powerful methods that use a bit of magic.
+Li3's models have a fair amount of reasonably powerful methods that use a bit of magic.
 Let's try some out!

 We're going to create a new action on the user controller to allow us to look at a specific department.
 Open up `app/controllers/EmployeesController.php` and add the following method: